Liverpool FRESH (Alder Hey Children’s NHS Foundation Trust)

-Liverpool FRESH CAMHS is a service for children/young people (aged 0-18) and their families/carers who are struggling with how they are feeling, thinking or the way they are doing things.
+Liverpool FRESH is a service for children/young people (aged 0-18) and their families/carers who are struggling with how they are feeling, thinking or the way they are doing things.
 We especially help those whose difficulties are getting in the way of being able to manage everyday life and relationships.
 Once assessed, referrals are directed to the most suitable part of the service, where there will be access to a highly skilled multi-disciplinary team trained in various therapies and approaches.

 What is the service?